MQ-software-carpentry/statistics-with-r/_episodes_rmd/06-bayesian-statistics.Rmd

 $$P(A|B)=\frac{P(B|A)P(A)}{P(B)} \propto P(B|A)P(A).$$

-This is also called Bayes Rule.
+This is also called Bayes' Rule.

 We can do inverse inference using the above rule.
 The idea is as follows (verbatim from Ntzoufras (2009))